-Bowman, who was sharing and circulating critical videos on social media that he captured of the property initially after being destroyed convincingly felt that he was “absolutely” targeted by Halftown’s Cayuga Nation Police.
+Bowman, a former employee of the Cayuga Nation, who was circulating critical videos on social media that he personally recorded after the properties had been initially destroyed, convincingly felt that he was “absolutely” targeted by Halftown’s Cayuga Nation Police Department.

-“When the chiefs made their announcement, one of their top officials come up from behind and started telling all the new people, the mercenaries that’s Charlie Bowman, that he went right down through the line pointing out to all these new guys.
-I was targeted from the beginning,” Bowman stated.
+“When the chiefs made their announcement, one of their top officials come up from behind and started telling all the new people, the mercenaries that’s Charlie Bowman,” he said.
+“He went right down through the line pointing out to all these new guys.
+I was targeted from the beginning.”

-While Bowman felt targeted by Cayuga Nation officers, he felt that the local-state law enforcement entities and first responders were not assisting him or others, but rather standing beside the Cayuga Nation Police while containing the brawl.
+Although Bowman felt targeted by Cayuga Nation officers, he also believed that local-state law enforcement entities and first responders were not assisting him or others and rather standing beside the Cayuga Nation Police while containing the brawl.

-Cameron Simpson, a member of the Onondaga Nation and a friend of Bowman captured the violence unfold, especially when Cayuga Nation officers dragged away the bloodied body of Bowman to an undisclosed location.
+Cameron Simpson, a member of the Onondaga Nation and a friend of Bowman, captured the violence unfold, particularly when Cayuga Nation Police officers dragged away the bloodied body of Bowman to an undisclosed location.

 As soon as Bowman was dragged out of the shot, he claimed that he was placed inside an unmarked vehicle heading to an unknown destination.

-After this traumatic incident, Bowman is concerned with his own personal safety and wellbeing to such an extent that he can no longer consciously trust local law enforcement after he alleges that they stood by and watched him get beaten senselessly.
+After this traumatic incident, Bowman is concerned with his own personal safety and wellbeing to such an extent that he can no longer consciously trust local law enforcement after alleging that they stood by and watched him get beaten senselessly by Nation police.

 “I can’t trust my local law enforcement is going to protect me.
 These guys are mercenaries, they’re nothing stops them from coming out here driving by my house and killing me.
 I live in the middle of nowhere,” he claimed.

-In his closing remarks, Bowman called upon Seneca County to consider settling this conflict in favor of the community that has been directly affected by this situation.
+Now Bowman is calling upon Seneca County to consider settling this conflict in favor of the community that has been directly affected by this violent and equally volatile situation.

 “You know, we can’t just idly sit by and just watch our world go to hell.
 We’re Seneca County.
-We’re better than that,” he concluded.
+We’re better than that,” he ended.